TakayasuNasu/resume/partials/diary-2023.md

 After work, I went to a public library to study Rust.
 However, I didn't stay for a long time because I watched a YouTube video that interested me.
 I think I saw some blog posts that warned against making mistakes when starting to learn Rust.
 Next time, I'll try to ignore distractions as long as they are not important.

+## 23rd Thursday February 2023

+I like watching and playing soccer.
+Man United is one of my favourite soccer teams.
+So today, the team had a big match.
+Man United played FC Barcelona.
+I just occasionally checked the game's score, during work.
+Finally, Man united won by FC Barcelona made me happy.

+I'm a big fan of soccer and enjoy both watching and playing it.
+One of my favorite teams is Man United, and today they had a huge match against FC Barcelona.
+Even though I was at work, I couldn't resist checking the score occasionally.
+In the end, I was thrilled that Man United emerged victorious over FC Barcelona, which made my day.